SandhiyaR1/LU-Decomposition/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm

 1. import numpy moduleto use the built-in functions for calculation.
 2. from scipy.linalg import lu.
 3. get input from the user
 4. assign the value to P,L and U
 5. end the program

+## Algorithm

+1.import numpy as np

+2.import lu_factor and lu_solve from scipy.linalg

+3.get the users input

+4.apply in the formula

+5.print the decomposed matrix

+6.end the program.

 ## Program:
 (i) To find the L and U matrix
 ``` python